 It’s no surprise that companies that run emails through spam filter tests before sending them see substantially higher ROI than those who don’t.
 Those who use spam filter tests before sending emails reported an ROI of 51:1, while those who don’t reported an ROI of 39:1.

 Personalisation is a key way that brands create relevancy in their email messages.
 By leveraging demographic, behavioral, and other data, it helps brands demonstrate they know and understand each subscriber on a meaningful level.
-Predictive analytics technologies like SwiftERM, identifies consumer’s future behaviour ranking every SKU by greatest likelihood of that individual consumer to purchase, and presents it to that individual at exactly the right time, thereby maximising that individual’s customer lifetime value CLV potential. (i.e. Likelihood to Purchase, Discount Affinity, Likelihood to Churn).
+Predictive personalisation software (PPS), like SwiftERM, identifies consumer’s future behaviour, ranking every SKU by greatest likelihood of that individual consumer to purchase.
+It presents select products to that individual at exactly the right time, thereby maximising that individual’s customer lifetime value CLV potential.

 Unsurprisingly, the more often you use dynamic content and personalisation, the better the performance.
 For instance, brands that never or rarely include dynamic content see an email marketing ROI of 36:1, compared to 44:1 for brands that “often or always” include it.